 To receive a doctoral degree from the clinical area, students must: 1) complete four academic years of graduate study, 2) complete a second year research project, 3) complete clinical practicum requirements, 4) defend a dissertation successfully, and 3) complete a one-year APA-accredited internship.

 Area coursework is designed to meet additional APA requirements and expose students to research, clinical practice, and professional issues.
-Required area courses include Research Methods in Clinical Psychology, Clinical Area Seminar (Topics in Clinical Psychology), Theory and Techniques of Assessment, the Assessment Practicum, Advanced Behavior Pathology, Empirical Foundations of Behavior Therapy, Diversity Issues in Research and Practice, History of Psychology, and Ethical Issues in Psychology.
+Required area courses include Research Methods in Clinical Psychology, Clinical Area Seminar (Topics in Clinical Psychology), Theory and Techniques of Assessment, the Assessment Practicum, Empirical Foundations of Behavior Therapy, Diversity Issues in Research and Practice, History of Psychology, and Ethical Issues in Psychology.
 In addition, students take the yearlong in-house practicum during their second year and must take an additional three semesters of practicum.